HardikGoyal2003/jamshack/README.md

 ## Usage

-Its given in game itself in help menu
+Run Video.py file rest its given in game itself in help menu

 ## Features